 These documents encompass a wide range of material, including legal, legislative, statistical data, books, reports, research studies, consumer guides, archival material, maps, etc., in electronic, print, and/or microform format.

 This Research Guide is not intended to be a comprehensive guide to all government documents at Humboldt State, rather it is meant to be a starting place for finding resources published by the U.S government that are available in print at HSU and online.

-If you need further help, stop by the Research Help Desk (located on the 1st Floor by the Learning Center), the Humboldt Room (3rd Floor), or ask a librarian today!
+If you need further help, stop by the Research Help Desk (located on the 1st Floor by the Learning Center), Special Collections (3rd Floor), or ask a librarian today!

 U.S. Government Documents are now located primarily on the 2nd Floor, north or in storage (Access can be requested at the Checkout Desk or through OneSearch).

 |EP||Environmental protection Agency|

 |FA||Fine Arts Commission|

 |FCA||Farm Credit Administration|